alexjp87/Quizzz/README.md

 - As a beginner developer, I want to build something that will challenge me and help me improve my development skills
 - As a beginner developer, I want to build something that combines education and fun

-### Agile Development

-For this project I aim to develop using agile methodology, i.e. break the project down into phases.

-Phase 1 will be building an object-oriented version of snake using a FreeCodeCamp tutorial via Youtube.

-Then I aim to edit the code and implement one by one each of the features required for my application idea, with the desigand implementation of each feature representing a new phase.

 ###